-Sitting at the foot of the Brooklyn Bridge, this new construction was recreated to resemble the Landmarked 19th century warehouse that occupied this Fulton Ferry Historic District site.
+Sitting at the foot of the Brooklyn Bridge, the Water Street Condominiums are a luxury new construction.
+The building was recreated to resemble the Landmarked 19th century warehouse that occupied this Fulton Ferry Historic District site.

-As part of a portfolio of five rehabs in the Washington Heights neighborhood of Manhattan, this historic 42-unit building on St. Nicholas Ave. underwent an Enterprise Green Communities rehabilitation.
+As part of a portfolio of five rehabs in the Washington Heights neighborhood of Manhattan, this historic 42-unit building on St. Nicholas Avenue underwent an Enterprise Green Communities rehabilitation.

-The renovation work at the residential lobby of this mixed use SOHO loft building included:
+OCV historically renovated the residential lobby of this mixed use loft building on Broome Street, including:

 – renovation of the marble wall finish